-We use the peer group to provide market context for compensation decisions, both because these are the companies with which $we compete for executive \ talent \ and \ because \ it \ helps \ the \ Compensation \ Committee \ assess \ the \ reasonableness \ of \ our \ and \ our \ and \ our \ out \ o$ compensation packages.
+We use the peer group to provide market context for compensation decisions, both because these are the companies with which we compete for executive talent and because it helps the Compensation Committee assess the reasonableness of our compensation packages.
 Specifically, the Committee considers a study compiled by ClearBridge (using information culled from public filings and published compensation benchmark surveys) of compensation awarded to executives in the peer group as part of its review when considering compensation packages.

-The 2018 peer group consisted of companies with wholesale or retail apparel, accessories or related products businesses and specialty retailers.
-The peer group companies had revenues for their most recently completed fiscal years between approximately 50% and 200% of our annual revenue, as shown below.
+The peer group for 2018 shown below consists of public companies with wholesale or retail apparel or related products businesses that had revenues for their most recently completed fiscal year between approximately 50% and 200% of our annual revenue.
 We did not make any changes in our peer group for 2018 from the group used for 2017.